ddean4040/bbPress-Topics-for-Posts/readme.txt

 == Changelog ==

+= 0.6 =
+* Added: `bbppt_topic_content` filter to let others change the content of new topics
+* Changed: Made error strings more detailed when creating or assigning a topic fails
+* Fixed: translation function error (used `_(` instead of `__(` - D'oh!) - thanks, justin-mason and David100351

+= 0.5 =
+* Added: can set creating a bbPress topic for discussion as default for new posts
+* Changed: post meta format

+= 0.4 =
+* Added: option to show only replies on the post / page
+* Fixed: link in forum topic was to nowhere - thanks, justin-mason
+* Fixed: could not select child forums when creating a new topic - thanks, justin-mason

 = 0.3 =
 * Added: show reply count instead of comment count for posts with an attached forum topic
 * Changed: display an error if bbPress is not detected instead of failing silently